ElizabethOgbee/Backend-Whitelist-Dapp/README.md

 This Dapp requires users to get whitelisted to Crypto Dev NFT.

-## Languages and Frameworks and tools used:
+## Languages, Frameworks and tools used:
 - Solidity
 - Ethersjs
 - Metamask